Ralls County Historical Society

 July 16, 2026: RCHS Meeting, 10:00 a.m., Perry City Hall

 July 26, 2025: Oak Hill School Gathering, 6:30 p.m.
-A meal is served for a free-will donation, and there is music.
+A meal is served on a free-will donation basis, accompanied by music.
 The public is welcome to attend.

 July 27, 2025: ILASCO Holy Chapel Mass, 9:00 a.m.